JNRowe/hubugs/doc/templates.rst

 ``term_markdown``
 '''''''''''''''''

-The purpose of this filter is to pretty print Markdown formatted text.
+The purpose of this filter is to pretty print Markdown_ formatted text, which is the format used by GitHub issues.
 It only handles headings, horizontal rules and emphasis currently.

 In the default templates it is used to render bug bodies::

     {{ comment.body | wordwrap(break_long_words=False) | term_markdown }}

 .. note::
-   We pass the text through Jinja's built-in :func:`jinja:wordwrap` filter prior to formatting with ``term_markdown`` so that the terminal escape sequences aren't included in the line width calculations.
+   We pass the text through Jinja's built-in :func:`jinja:wordwrap` filter prior to formatting with ``term_markdown`` so that the terminal escape sequences aren't included in the line width calculations for wrapping.

 .. _Jinja: http://jinja.pocoo.org/
 .. _Jinja template designer: http://jinja.pocoo.org/docs/templates/